 Professor Alvaro Santos (Georgetown Law

 Professor Michelle Ratton-Sanchez (FGV - Getulio Vargas Foundation, Sao Paulo and CEBRAP)

 Professor Mario Schapiro (FGV - Getulio Vargas Foundation, Sao Paulo)

-Phase I of the LANDS project culminated in publishing the book titled Law and the New Developmental State: The Brazilian Experience in Latin American Context edited by Professor David Trubek (UW Law School), Professor Helena Alviar Garcia (Universidad Los Andes, Bogota), Professor Diogo R. Coutinho (USP - University of São Paulo and CEBRAP) and Professor Alvaro Santos (Georgetown University Law Center).
+Phase I of the LANDS project culminated in publishing the book titled Law and the New Developmental State: The Brazilian Experience in Latin American Context edited by Professor David Trubek (UW Law School), Professor Helena Alviar Garcia (Universidad Los Andes, Bogota), Professor Diogo R. Coutinho (USP - University of São Paulo and CEBRAP) and Professor Alvaro Santos (Georgetown University Law Center) May 2013.